Succinct certificates for solutions to binary quadratic Diophantine equations: Succinct Certificates for BQDE's

 from which it is easy to establish \beql{eqB22} \bar{v}_i \leq i( 2^e -2^{e-p} ) (1+ i2^{-p} ) < 2^{e+k+2} ~. \eeq (The term $i2^{-p}$ is a roundoff bound.)
 Now we have \beql{eqB23} | \bar{v}_i -v_i | \leq | \bar{v}_i - ( \bar{v}_{i-1} + \bar{x}_i ) |+| \bar{x}_i -x_i |+| \bar{v}_{i-1} - v_{i-1} | ~. \eeq If we let $e_i$ be the exponent of $\bar{v}_i$ then (B.22) gives \beql{eqB24} e_i \leq e + k + 2 ~. \eeq But \beql{eqB25} | \bar{v}_i - ( \bar{s}_{i-1} - \bar{x}_i ) | \leq MAX (2^{e_i -p -1} , 2^{-N} )~, \eeq the bound $2^{-N}$ occurring in the case of underflow.
 Then apply (B-18) and (B-25) to (B-22) and sum over $i$ to obtain \beql{eqB26} | \bar{v}_j -v_j | < \sum_{i=1}^j [ 2^{e_j -p-1} +2^{-N} +2^{e-s-1} ]~. \eeq using (B-24) gives

 the desired bound. $~~~\Box$\\

-Lemma~B-3 allows one to show that if one knows ``a priori'' that a sum $\sum_i x_i$ is not too small with respect to its largest term, then the loss of significant digits in calculating a floating-point approximation to this sum cannot be large. \\
+Lemma~B-3 allows one to show that if one knows ``a priori'' that a sum $\sum_i x_i$ is not too small with respect to its largest term, then the loss of significant digits in calculating a floating-point approximation to this sum cannot be large. \\ {\bf Corollary~B-4.} {\em Let $\bar{x}_1 , \ldots , \bar{x}_j$ be floating point numbers approximating $x_1 , \ldots , x_j$ to $s$ significant digits, with the largest $| \bar{x}_j |$ having exponent $e \geq -N +s$.
+Let}